dmitrylife/psi-continuum-v2/README.md

 - reduces to ΛCDM when ε₀ = 0,
 - preserves all early-Universe observables (CMB, primordial BAO),
-- is interpretable as a macroscopic entropy/dissipation response term.
+- can be interpreted phenomenologically as an effective macroscopic response term.

 ---